Custom Fields in NextGen Workforce: A Step-by-Step Guide

 How to configure break keys in Fingerprint Timeclock

 Overview The Fingerprint Timeclock allows users to select attendance types manually when recording punches.
 Employees can define actions such as clocking in, clocking out, or taking breaks directly from the clock screen.
+Learn how to configure break keys step-by-step below.
 1. Configuring Break Keys Follow these steps to configure break keys in the Fingerprint Timeclock: Navigation Steps: Launch the Main Menu Select “Punch State” Set Punch State Mode to Manual Set Punch State Timeout to 30 seconds Toggle “Punch State Required” to ON These settings ensure that employees can manually select their attendance status while punching in or out.
-2. Updating Shortcut Key Settings Shortcut keys can be configured as: Punch State (In/Out) Keys Menu Function Keys These shortcuts will appear on the device’s home screen for quick access.
+2. Updating Shortcut Key Settings Shortcut keys can be configured as Punch State (In/Out) Keys Menu Function Keys These shortcuts will appear on the device’s home screen for quick access.To learn step-by-step How to Update Shortcut Key Settings.
 Important Punch State Values: Action Punch State Value Clock IN 0 Clock Out 1 Break Start 3 Paid Break Start 4 Break End 2 Ensure that these values are correctly assigned to prevent attendance tracking errors.
+Need Help!
+If you encounter any issues while setting up Configuring Timeclock, please contact our customer support for assistance.

 How to use Clock ID and Password for Recording Attendance

-Copy Schedule
+How to use Copy Schedule Feature